Dan Turner (footballer)

-He turned professional at Port Vale in April 2016, and played on loan at Kidsgrove Athletic and Worcester City during the 2016–17 season.
+Turner turned professional at Port Vale in April 2016 and played on loan at Kidsgrove Athletic and Worcester City during the 2016–17 season.
 He joined Tamworth on loan in January 2018.
-He joined Scottish Championship club Falkirk on a six-month loan at the start of the 2018–19 season, which was cut short three months early.
-He was released by Port Vale and joined Hyde United in August 2019, before moving on to Matlock Town in March 2020.
+He joined Scottish Championship club Falkirk on a six-month loan at the start of the 2018–19 season, later cut short three months early.
+He was released by Port Vale and joined Hyde United in August 2019 before moving on to Matlock Town in March 2020.
 He switched to Hednesford Town in June 2020 and signed with Leamington in January 2021.
 He won the Birmingham Senior Cup with Leamington in 2022.
+He was sold to Brackley Town in June 2023 and moved to Chester 12 months later.
+He returned to Leamington on loan in December 2024.
+He rejoined Hednesford Town in June 2025.